Healthcare Providers, Technicians, and Administrative Staff

 Why do doctors need training for laser therapy?

 If you've already gone through years of schooling, why is more training needed to provide photobiomodulation treatments for your patients?
 When done properly, laser therapy offers huge potential for success.
-With the right settings and protocols, providers can get their patients immediate predictable effects, improving your patient's trust and outcomes.
+With the right settings and protocols, providers can give their patients immediate, predictable effects, improving the patients' trust and outcomes.
 Unlike other modalities, professional laser devices allow for endless customization—both a benefit and a challenge.
 Different settings and techniques deliver different results.
 Even the simple questions like "how often should I treat?" are unclear without basic education.

 Who else needs to be trained in laser therapy?

 It's not just healthcare providers.
-Support staff and physician extenders can also become a vital and profitable part of the laser therapy clinic.
-Certified laser techs can deliver treatments as can medical assistants.
+Support staff and physician extenders can also become a vital and profitable part of a laser therapy clinic.
+Certified laser techs can deliver treatments, as can medical assistants.
 Administrators and front desk staff can be educated to assist with laser clinic operations, selling care plans, and answering patient questions with confidence.

 What will laser therapy training do for me and my practice?

 Laser treatment science is continually developing with hundreds of new studies published each year.
 These advancements can be difficult to stay up-to-date with and even more challenging to implement into your methods.
-Laser Therapy Institute professionals stay engaged in current findings and keep member clinics briefed and continuously supplied with new settings, protocols, and guidance.
+Laser Therapy Institute's professionals stay engaged in current findings and keep member clinics briefed and continuously supplied with new settings, protocols, and guidance.
 Training also supplies healthcare providers with effective laser solutions for common conditions and additional treatment options for difficult cases.
-This leads to improved patient outcomes which produces increased revenue and more referrals.
+This leads to improved patient outcomes, which produces increased revenue.
 Your results make your practice, and being an expert in laser therapy will help your clinic stand out from the rest, driving referrals from other healthcare practitioners.

 Make your clinic more competitive and earn a reputation as a laser therapy expert with a Laser Therapy Institute membership today!